m4opt/m4opt/docs/related.rst

   goal of maximizing transient discovery rate.
 As with Dorado Scheduling and MUSHROOMS, lessons learnt when producing this algorithm will be applied during |M4OPT| development.
+* `Las Cumbres Observatory Adaptive Scheduler`_: MILP scheduling of heterogenous telescope networks, using Google OR Tools or Gurobi.

 .. _`Astroplan Scheduling Software`: https://github.com/astropy/astroplan
 .. _`Gwemopt`: https://github.com/mcoughlin/gwemopt